capslocky/WcfSoapLogger/README.md

 ## Contributing ##
 If you find this project useful you are welcome to make it better!
-Feel free to report issues here or to my email.
+Feel free to contact me if you have any ideas, questions or concerns.